thegreenwebfoundation/carbon-txt-validator/docs/contributing.md

 ### Updating the public documentation

-Every time changes are merged into the `main` branch, a build script at [Read the docs](https://about.readthedocs.com/?ref=readthedocs.org) generates the documentation to serve at the url below:
+Every time changes are merged into the `main` branch, a build script at [Read the docs](https://about.readthedocs.com/?ref=readthedocs.org) generates the documentation to serve at the URL below:

 [https://carbon-txt-validator.readthedocs.io](https://carbon-txt-validator.readthedocs.io)